10th Edition Competitive Faction Focus: Thousand Sons (Updated 9/19/2023)

 The Infernal Master

-What a great little combo: The Infernal Master gives his unit SUSTAINED HITS 1 and in return they give him the ability to re-roll 1s to wound, or all wounds if he’s shooting an enemy unit on an objective you don’t control.
+What a great little combo: The Infernal Master is a damage cannon and his unit gives him the ability to re-roll 1s to wound, or all wounds if he’s shooting an enemy unit on an objective you don’t control.
 That gives you the great ability to fish for 6s easily on his 2D6 Torrent Psychic attack which hits at S7 AP-2 D2 when upgraded with the Arcane Vortex Enhancement.
 Throw in Devastating Sorcery and his ability to automatically generate a 6 off one of his results and you have some solid damage output to work with.
+He also gives his unit SUSTAINED HITS 1, which is good on the Aspiring Sorcerer and the Soulreaper Cannon.

 Ahriman’s Rubrics